peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

  7. `get_channel()` Query the gateway's current channel.
 Returns an `int` or `None` on fail.
  8. `reconnect()` Force a reconnection.
 Returns the channel number.
-It is not normally needed: micropower instantiate a `Link` each time they run while continuously running applications handle outages and channel changes automatically.
+It is not normally needed: micropower applications instantiate a `Link` each time they run while continuously running applications handle outages and channel changes automatically.

 Public bound variable: